secretnodes/secretnodes.org/docs/tutorials/prep-sn-nuc.md

 ```bash
 sudo bash install-sgx.sh
 ```
 > Note : While running the scripts, say yes to all prompts.
+When asked if you want to install to the current directory, also say yes.

 ## Install Docker & Docker Compose